Jan3385/VoxaEngine/docs/Registries.md

 #### Constructor factory override

-You won't always want a voxel to have the default behaviour but you'd want to expand it/make your own.
+You won't always want a voxel to have the default behavior but you'd want to expand it/make your own.
 This is why the constructor factory override exists

 An example of such override may look like the following: